zubinchopra/portaldocs/portal-sdk/generated/top-legacy-editscopes.md

 ```

 The following code creates a new set of form field objects and binds them to the `editScope`.
-The sample is also located at  `<dir>\Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\DetailViewModels.ts`.
+The sample is located at  `<dir>\Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\DetailViewModels.ts` and in the following code.

 ```ts
 private _initializeForm(): void {